jdam11/vps_initial_playbook/README.md

 - `tailscale_auth_key`: Tailscale auth key (replace `<your_tailscale_auth_key>` in the playbook).
 - `tailscale_subnets`: Subnets to advertise (e.g., `['0.0.0.0/0', '::/0']` or leave empty).
 - `configure_tailscale`: Set to `true` to enable Tailscale setup (default).
+- `tailscale_accept_subnets`: Set to `true` to enable tailscale to reveive advertised subnets from the network.
 - `expose_ssh_port`: Set to `true` to expose SSH to the public internet (default: `false`).
 - `ansible_user_name`: Name of the Ansible user to create.
 - `ansible_user_password`: Password for the Ansible user (hashed automatically).